Are you living paycheck to paycheck?

 Anyone who doesn’t pay close attention to their budget is highly vulnerable to a cash flow problem.

 Why are so many People Living Paycheck to Paycheck?

-So why are so many people living paycheck to paycheck when the economy is so strong?
+So why do so many people live paycheck to paycheck, even when the economy is healthy?
 Well, I’m not an economist (if I were, I’d provide more data and less opinion), but three reasons come to mind: